sequencemedia/react-tab-set/README.md

 If your component extends `PureComponent` or is presentational, you might prefer to declare content as children.

-Otherwise, you might prefer to assign a function to the `render` prop, so that rendering is deferred until the tab is selected.
+Otherwise, you can assign a function to the `render` prop, so that rendering is deferred until the tab is selected.

 ### Content as children